-NASS conducts various monthly and annual surveys and collects additional information to estimate the prices producers receive for approximately 100 crop and livestock commodities.
+NASS conducts various monthly and annual surveys and collects additional information to estimate the prices producers receive for approximately 100 crop and livestock commodities, including milk.
 Surveys are conducted in every state, although not all states survey all crop and livestock commodities; the specific commodities covered are customized for each state.

 For the major grains, oilseeds, and pulse crops, NASS surveys a select panel of approximately 2,000 mills, elevators, and buyers monthly in the top producing states, asking about total quantity purchased and total dollars received.
 For the major livestock species, the Agricultural Marketing Service (AMS) collects prices daily, weekly, and monthly from packing plants and livestock auctions on number of head sold, total live weight, and total dollars paid.
 For other commodities, NASS conducts surveys and uses administrative data as needed.

 Based on the data collected and the information received from AMS, NASS computes monthly average state and national prices that producers received including market year averages (MYA) for approximately 65 commodities.
 An additional 35 commodities are MYA only.
 NASS publishes the price estimates in the Agricultural Prices report on or near the last business day of each month.
 Data are also available through the NASS searchable database, QuickStats.